-Our primary business is the exploration and development of oil and gas interests.
-We have incurred significant losses from operations in years prior to 2022, and there is no assurance that we will maintain profitability or obtain funds necessary to finance our future operations.
+Our primary business is the optimization and development of oil and gas interests.
+In 2022 we had net income from operations but have incurred losses from operations in 2023 and in years prior to 2022.
+There is no assurance that we will be profitable or obtain funds necessary to finance our future operations.

-We seek to increase shareholder value by growing reserves, production, revenues, and cash flow from operating activities by executing our mission to use highly-skilled personnel to thoughtfully and expertly spend capital to realize reserves on producing properties.
+We seek to increase shareholder value by growing reserves, production, revenues, and cash flow from operating activities by executing our mission to use highly-skilled personnel to thoughtfully and expertly spend capital to realize reserves on producing properties as well as further develop fields.